swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 lein cljsbuild auto async-tut1
 ```

-We're going to demonstrate all the steps required to build a simple search
-interface.

 First off we want to add the following markup to `index.html` before
 the first script tag which loads `goog/base.js`: